-2014 marked the 50th anniversary of Malawi’s independence, and since then, the country has become one of Africa's most peaceful and welcoming nations.
+In 2014, Malawi celebrated the 50th anniversary of its independence.
+Since then, it has earned a reputation as one of Africa’s most peaceful and welcoming nations.

 Project